LiorKogan/V1/README.md

  **A red rectangle** represents an _untyped entity_.
 Graph-entities of different types may be assigned to an untyped entity.

- An **empty red rectangle** represents an entity with no explicit entity-type constraint.
+ A red rectangle containing only an entity-tag represents an entity with no explicit entity-type constraint.

 _**Q36:** Any person who owns something_